Cohomology of the moduli space of non-hyperelliptic genus four curves: Intersection cohomology of the moduli space

-The final step of Kirwan's method is to compare the cohomology of $ \widetilde{M} $ and the intersection cohomology of $ M $, as explained in \cite{Kir86}.
-The strategy to achieve this goal is to use the \textit{Decomposition Theorem} by Be\u{\i}linson, Bernstein, Deligne and Gabber (cf. \cite{BBD82}).
-Instead of applying the Theorem directly to the blow-down map $ \widetilde{M}\rightarrow M $ at the level of GIT quotients, we follow Kirwan's results (\cite{Kir86}) and study the variation of the intersection Betti numbers at the level of the parameter spaces $ X^{ss} $ and $ \widetilde{X}^{ss}$, under each stage of the resolution.
+In the first part of the Section, we recall Kirwan's procedure to compare the cohomology of $ \widetilde{X}/\!\!/G $ and the intersection cohomology of $ X/\!\!/G $, as explained in \cite{Kir86}.
+This is in turn an application of the \textit{Decomposition Theorem} by Be\u{\i}linson, Bernstein, Deligne and Gabber (cf. \cite{BBD82}).

+In the second part of the Section, instead of applying the Decomposition Theorem directly to the blow-down map $ \widetilde{M}\rightarrow M $ at the level of GIT quotients, we follow Kirwan's results (see \cite{Kir86}) and study the variation of the intersection Betti numbers at the level of the parameter spaces $ X^{ss} $ and $ \widetilde{X}^{ss}$, under each stage of the resolution.